-Mr. Mattingly focuses on patent prosecution for foreign and domestic clients.
-In addition, Mr. Mattingly writes patent applications in the electrical, mechanical, and software technical fields.
-He also has experience in various aspects of infringement, validity analyses, claim construction, and discovery matters.
+Nick Mattingly focuses on patent and trademark prosecution and counseling for a variety of companies, both small and large.
+He writes and prepares patent applications in the electrical, mechanical, and software technical fields and has experience in various aspects of infringement, validity analyses, claim construction, and discovery matters.

-Before going to law school Mr. Mattingly worked as a registered patent agent for Mattingly & Malur.
-During law school he was a staff member on the University of Baltimore Intellectual Property Law Journal and served as a judicial intern with the Honorable Clayton Greene, Jr. on the Court of Appeals of Maryland.
+Nick also frequently travels to Japan and routinely gives lectures about updates to patent law and the latest prosecution strategies.
+Before going to law school he worked as a registered patent agent and during law school he was a staff member on the University of Baltimore Intellectual Property Law Journal and served as a judicial intern with the Honorable Clayton Greene, Jr. on the Court of Appeals of Maryland.

 University of Baltimore School of Law, J.D., cum laude

 Intellectual Property Law Journal

 American Intellectual Property Law Association

 American Bar Association

 Problems That Arise as a Result of Translating Japanese Patent Specifications Into English